zenika-open-source/promote-open-source-project/README.md

 <summary>👌 Insall/Usage must be super easy</summary>
 <p>

-> Install/Usage must be as simple as possible.
-You'll probably lost users if your project is not user friendly.
+> You'll probably lost users if your project is not user friendly.

  </p>
 </details>